-• Node size: Obtaining general trends on the PlanetLab results was not as straight forward as the LAN configurations.
-Unlike the relatively uniform LAN environment, the performance across PlanetLab is heavily dependent on the quality of links utilised and current load of the network (observed by the error bars in Figure 8).
+Obtaining general trends on the PlanetLab results was not as straight forward as the LAN configurations.
+Unlike the relatively uniform LAN environment, the performance across PlanetLab is heavily dependent on the quality of links utilized and current load of the network (observed by the error bars in Fig. 8).
 As we have discovered PlanetLab links vary radically in quality.
 For example, the overall improvement in the 4-node German configuration (2.07 mean performance benefit) is higher than in the 4-node France configuration (1.36 mean performance benefit).
-Analysing individual runs it was found that the $E \rightarrow S$ and $E \rightarrow P$ communication cost was higher in the German nodes.
+Analyzing individual runs it was found that the $E \rightarrow S$ and $E \rightarrow P$ communication cost was higher in the German nodes.
 As the Circulate architecture reduces these expensive links, the mean performance benefit across pattern was lower.

-For standard orchestration the quality of the $E \rightarrow S$ links is the overall factor affecting performance, for Circulate it is the quality of the $E \rightarrow P$ and $P \rightarrow P$ links.
-Therefore one has to place proxies carefully in order to ensure that the $P \rightarrow P$ links are faster than the $E \rightarrow S$ links, these optimisation and proxy placement strategies are left to future work.
+For standard orchestration the quality of the $E \to S$ links is the overall factor affecting performance, for Circulate it is the quality of the $E \to P$ and $\to P$ links.
+Therefore, one has to place proxies carefully in order to ensure that the $P \to P$ links are faster than the $E \to S$ links, these optimization and proxy placement strategies are left to future work.

-Most promising however was that in all cases, when all workflow patterns were taken into account, the Circulate architecture always speedup the execution time of a workflow.
+Most promising, however, was that in all cases, when all workflow patterns were taken into account, the Circulate architecture always speedup the execution time of a workflow.
 This is important as it demonstrates that even if one pattern is misbehaving, a workflow, which will be composed of an arbitrary number of patterns will still experience performance improvements.